RSP-007/EJS/README.md

-EJS Practice Projects
+EJS Projects

-This repository contains projects and exercises built while learning EJS (Embedded JavaScript Templates) with Node.js and Express.
+A structured collection of projects built while learning EJS (Embedded JavaScript Templates) with Node.js and Express.js.

-It covers the core concepts of templating and dynamic content rendering in backend web development.
+This repository focuses on understanding server-side rendering, template engines, and dynamic content generation in modern web applications.

-📂 Topics Covered
+📌 Overview

-Introduction to EJS
+The projects in this repository demonstrate:

-EJS Tags
+EJS template syntax and tag types

-Passing Data to EJS Templates
+Passing dynamic data from backend to frontend

-EJS Partials
+Creating reusable components using EJS Partials

-Band Generator Mini Project
+Building a simple Band Generator mini project

-🛠 Technologies Used
+🛠 Tech Stack

 Node.js